Skip to main content

 References And Further Reading

-• Enright, R. D., Fitzgibbons, R. P. (2000).
-Helping clients forgive: An empirical guide for resolving anger.
-New York: American Psychological Association.
+Enright, R. D., & Fitzgibbons, R. P. (2000).
+Helping clients forgive: An empirical guide for resolving anger and restoring hope.
+American Psychological Association.